Barcelona, Spain

 Travessera de Collblanc, 71, b, 08904 L’Hospitalet de Llobregat, Barcelona, España

-It’s a 5 min walk to the subway and then 25 mins from there.
+It’s a 5 min walk to the subway, a 10-min subway ride, and then a 5-min walk.

 According to Google Maps, it takes 15 mins by car, 45 mins by public transport